tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/对象/对象概述_intl_en.md

 ### Naming conventions

 - You can use any UTF-8 characters in an object key name.
-However, for the maximum compatibility with other applications, we recommend you use letters and digits.
+However, we recommend you use letters and digits to ensure optimal compatibility with other applications..
 - The encoded length can be up to 850 bytes.
 - The name cannot start with a forward slash `/` or backslash <code>\\</code>.
 - An object key cannot contain certain ASCII control characters, including upward arrow (↑), downward arrow (↓), rightward arrow (→), and leftward arrow (←), corresponding to CAN (24), EM (25), SUB (26), and ESC (27) respectively.
 - Refrain from using special symbols such as `*` and `%` in the filename.

 >?
 If the name of the uploaded file or folder contains Chinese characters, when you access or request the file or folder, the Chinese characters will be converted into a percent-encoded string based on URL-encoding rules.
-> For example, when you access `TestSample.doc`, the object key is `TestSample.doc`, but the percent-encoded string actually read is `%e6%96%87%e6%a1%a3.doc`.
+> For example, when you access `XXX.doc`, the object key is `XXX.doc`, but the percent-encoded string actually read is `%e6%96%87%e6%a1%a3.doc`.
 >